Whois? Whowas. So what's next for ICANN and its vast database of domain-name owners?

 Beginning of the end of the US-led internet?

-Special report DNS overseer ICANN has tried to put a brave face on it but even for an organization which a self-importance that often leads it down a path to delusion, being told that your most important contract is effectively unenforceable has to sting.
+Special report DNS overseer ICANN has tried to put a brave face on it but even for an organization with a self-importance that often leads it down a path to delusion, being told that your most important contract is effectively unenforceable has to sting.

 This week, a German court in Bonn informed the organization, which oversees the naming and numbering functions of the global internet, that one of its most critical services is so outdated that its contractors have every right to ignore it.